aiven/aiven-docs/docs/platform/concepts/free-plan.md

 -   For PostgreSQL: no connection pooling
 -   Support only through the [Aiven Community Forum](https://aiven.io/community/forum/)
--   Only a limited number of DigitalOcean regions, no other cloud providers
+-   A limited number of hosting regions on AWS and DigitalOcean
 -   Only one service per service type per user and [organization](/docs/platform/concepts/orgs-units-projects)
 -   Not covered under Aiven's 99.99% SLA